 Expect 6-7 years of decline in the Dollar.
 Beyond the acute phase of the pandemic, we could see 6-7 years of Dollar weakening against major currencies from here.

 Stephen Roach, former Chairman of Morgan Stanley Asia, drew gasps when he told CNBC last week that he expected 35% decline in the value of the Dollar against major currencies.

-And over the longer-term, the Fed is unlikely to be able to hold down corporate credit costs.
+Over the longer-term, the Fed is unlikely to be able to hold down corporate credit costs.
 Long cycles of monetary expansion tend to be followed by higher interest rates.
 Think of the US monetary expansion of 1930-1960 and the surge in US rates from 1960 to mid-1980s.
 The monetary expansion from 2010 has been unprecedented in scale in modern US economic history.
 There will be consequences.
 Not least, all that borrowing by the US government will crowd out borrowing elsewhere, pushing up rates.
-And all that monetary expansion will turn inflationary eventually, pushing up rates.
+All that monetary expansion will turn inflationary eventually, pushing up rates.

 Can the Fed buy unlimited amounts of debt?
 In theory, it can.
 It can just create more “paper” money (a liability) to pay off reserves (another liability), if they are ever called upon to “pay up” by banks.
-But in the process, its balance sheet gets so huge relative to its capital, that the financial stability of the system comes into question.
+However, in the process, its balance sheet gets so huge relative to its capital that the financial stability of the system comes into question.

 As much as the USD 250 billion Fed Secondary Market Corporate Credit Facility sounds, it is worth remembering that by end-1Q20, the total amount of corporate debt in the US was USD 10.5 trillion, and rising rapidly.